-- (ii) Adopt measures to reduce catches of the northern shortfin make stock while ensuring that accurate data are collected and submitted on catches of all oceanic sharks. - (ii) Strengthen ICCAT's shark-finning measure [Rec 04-10] by requiring that all sharks be landed with fins naturally attached.
+- (ii) Strengthen ICCAT's shark-finning measure [Rec 04-10] by requiring that all sharks be landed with fins naturally attached. - (iii) Adopt a Recommendation to prohibit deliberate purse seine setting around whale sharks, as has been done in WCPFC, IATTC and IOTC.